arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 * The Arduino PLC IDE Tools
 * The Arduino PLC IDE

+The software requires for **Windows** 10 or newer version of the operating system for x64 bits architecture.

-The first one will install all the required drivers, libraries and cores that you are going to need, while the second one will install the IDE software.
+The first executable file will install all the required drivers, libraries and cores that you are going to need.
+While the second executable will install the IDE software.

 ### 1. Arduino® PLC IDE Tools

 Before installing the Arduino PLC IDE you need to install all the required tools to make it work on your computer.

+When you download the Arduino PLC IDE Tools executable, the file naming scheme is as following:

+`Arduino-PLC-IDE-Tools_X.X.X_Windows_64bit`

-Once you have downloaded the Arduino PLC IDE Tools executable, double-click on it and follow the installation instructions.
+If you have got the correct toolchain, it should follow the previous naming scheme with the `X.X.X` that represents the version of the toolchain.
+Once you have verified and downloaded the Arduino PLC IDE Tools executable, double-click on it and follow the installation instructions.

 Once the installation is finished, all the required drivers, libraries and Arduino cores will be installed and ready to be used.
 Your computer is now ready to install the Arduino PLC IDE.